Alex Brink: Houston Texans

-Brink was drafted by the Houston Texans in the seventh round (223rd overall) of the 2008 NFL Draft.
+Brink was selected by the Houston Texans in the seventh round (223rd overall) of the 2008 NFL draft.
 He signed a rookie contract with the team on June 27, 2008.
 He was later released on August 29 during final cuts.

 The Texans re-signed Brink to the practice squad on October 8 after cornerback Derrick Roberson was released.
 He was re-signed to a future contract at the end of the year.
 The Texans waived Brink on June 24, only to re-sign him on August 17 after an injury to Rex Grossman.
 He was waived again on September 5.

 Winnipeg Blue Bombers

 Brink tried out for the New York Jets in late April but shortly after he agreed to a contract with the Winnipeg Blue Bombers of the CFL for the 2010 season.

 In early August 2012, he was named the starting quarterback for Winnipeg, following an injury to Buck Pierce.
 After a string of poor performances as the starter, he was replaced by Joey Elliott.

 Brink was released by the Blue Bombers on April 8, 2013.
 Brink spent three seasons with the Blue Bombers, starting 7 games over that time.
 He threw for 2,573 yards with 13 touchdowns and 13 interceptions.